AdobeDocs/commerce-admin.en/help/b2b/account-company-users.md

 ---
 # Manage Company User Accounts

-Company users are assigned by the company administrator, and are visible from the Admin in the _Customers_ grid by the customer type, _Company User_.
+Company users are assigned by the company administrator, and are visible from the Admin in the _[!UICONTROL Customers]_ grid by the customer type, _[!UICONTROL Company User]_.
 These individuals are typically buyers with varying levels of permission to access store services and resources.

 The company administrator first sets up the [company structure](account-company-structure.md), and then completes the following tasks, as needed: